kxk302/non-B_gfa/gfa_README.txt

 ├── Pongo_pygmaeus
 └── Symphalangus_syndactylus

-4. Run ./scripts/run_nBMSTs.sh.
+6. Run ./scripts/run_nBMSTs.sh.
 This script calls ./scripts/run_nBMST.sh for each species and each chromosome.
-   The output files are moved from <MyWorkspace>/non-B_gfa directory to the output folder.
+   For each species, the output files are copied to the appropriate output folder.